 Preissman can meet with you, answer your questions and provide straightforward counsel and advice regarding your options.

-your wrongful discharge claim.
+to you for your wrongful discharge claim.

 you have a question regarding your layoff or firing, contact The Law Offices of Bruce Preissman

 .
-We offer free initial consultations
+Free initial consultations

-or submit your information through the contact us
+or submit your information through the contact

 page of this website.